Topology Structure Optimization of Reservoirs Using GLMY Homology: Introduction

-In summary, the main contributions of our study are as follows: \begin{itemize} \item Adding rings inside the reservoir digraph can improve the reservoir adjacent matrix's orthogonality, which is equivalent to increase a certain type of representative cycle of GLMY homology. \item We optimize reservoirs' structure by expanding a certain subset of representative cycle (rings) of 1-d GLMY homology. \item It is validated by experiments that the performance of reservoirs is related to both their structure and the characteristics of the dataset. \end{itemize}
+In summary, the main contributions of our study are as follows: \begin{itemize} \item Adding rings inside the reservoir digraph can improve the orthogonality of the reservoir adjacency matrix, which is equivalent to increasing a certain type of representative cycle of GLMY homology. \item We optimize the structure of reservoirs by expanding a certain subset of representative cycles (rings) of 1D GLMY homology. \item It is validated by experiments that the performance of reservoirs is related to both their structure and the characteristics of the dataset. \end{itemize}

 The remainder of this paper is organized as follows: We provide an overview of reservoir computing, reservoir optimization and GLMY homology in Section \ref{sec:RW}.
 Then, we present the key tools and the proposed method in Section \ref{sec:preliminary} and \ref{sec:methods}.
 In Section \ref{sec:exp}, we show our experimental results and provide some discussions.
 Section \ref{sec:conclusion} presents the conclusions of this study.